 Two of the UK’s leading underground music producers collaborate to create new music in response to two iconic Devon train journeys

-Folk concert: A winter concert of folk music including performances by the Folk Orchestra of Torbay and the Torbay Folk Choir will take place in Paignton Devon’s folk and community arts development charity Wren Music is holding a fundraising concert of winter folk songs and music from England and around the world, on Thursday, December ...
+Devon’s folk and community arts development charity Wren Music is holding a fundraising concert of winter folk songs and music from England and around the world, on Thursday, December 9, at the Palace Theatre Arena, Paignton.
+The concert features the Folk Orchestra Of Torbay and Torbay Folk Choir.

-Carol service: Wren Music will lead free workshops for singers and musicians to learn carols from the Westcountry tradition Devon’s folk and community arts development charity Wren Music, in association with All Saints Parish Church, Okehampton, will present a series of free workshops for all singers and musicians who want to come along and learn, ...
+Devon’s folk and community arts development charity Wren Music, in association with All Saints Parish Church, Okehampton, will present a series of free workshops for all singers and musicians who want to come along and learn, sing and play carols from the Westcountry tradition.

 An instrument that will recycle unwanted sound in the environment to create an unfolding musical composition has won the Performing Rights Society for Music Foundation (PRSF) New Music Award – the concept comes from University College Falmouth’s associated professor of music and sound art, Dr David Prior and co-collaborator and Devon-based architect, Frances Crow.